rackerlabs/technical-blog/_posts/2017-01-12-getting-started-with-bandit.md

     - OpenStack
 ---

-Working in Python provides a number of benefits - rapid prototyping, a fast interpreter, optimized implementations - but it also has a lesser known benefit of being able to analyze itself.
-Tools written in Python can use its built-in `ast` module to parse and analyze other Python code into an "_A_bstract _S_yntax _T_ree".
+One of the many benefits of using and working with Python is its ability to introspect itself.
+This empowers us to write and use tools to analyze the projects we use and write.
+Tools written in Python can use the built-in `ast` module to parse and analyze other Python code into an "_A_bstract _S_yntax _T_ree".
 Perhaps you've heard of Flake8, PyFlakes, PyLint, Radon, or another tool that provides style checking, lint discovery, or complexity computation?
 They all use the AST to provide that functionality.
 There's also a tool called [Bandit][] that uses the AST to provide static security analysis of Python programs.

 <!-- more -->

-Starting out with Bandit is as easy as
+Starting out with Bandit is simple

 ```
 $ pip install bandit
 $ bandit path/to/code/to/check/*.py
 ```

-Bandit will scan our files for any known vulnerabilities and then provide us with explicit feedback about what it found, the severity of the problem, and how confident it is in the discovery.
+Bandit scans our files for any known vulnerabilities and then provides us with explicit feedback about what it found, the severity of the problem, and how confident it is in its discovery.
 Let's take a look at an example.
-Bandit knows about PyYAML and some of it's past security vulnerabilities, so let's have it example some code we've written that looks like this:
+Bandit knows about PyYAML and some of its past security vulnerabilities, so let's give it example some code that I wrote:

 ```python
 # blog_ex.py